 They run on a A10X Fusion chip, with a 12MP rear camera and 7 MP front camera, and both versions shoot 4K HD video.
 The smaller Pro does have slightly lower resolution at 2,224 x 1,668 compared to the 12.9-inch’s 2,732 x 2,048.

-The Pros are also the only iPads compatible with Apple Pencil and Smart Keyboard, if that’s something you’re looking for.
+The Pros are the only iPads compatible with Smart Keyboard, if that’s something you’re looking for.

 If money's no object, you'll want to invest in one of these bad boys.

 If money’s no object, you’ll want to invest in one of these bad boys.
-But with a price range of $649-$1,279, it would definitely be wise to think hard about what you really need in a tablet.
+But with a prices starting at $649 and $799 for the 10.5″ and 12.9″ respectively, it would definitely be wise to think hard about what you really need in a tablet.

 Portable pick: iPad Mini 4